About Zionsville

 The Zionsville Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Lehigh County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for Zionsville, Pennsylvania residents are available through the local police department and authorized providers in Lehigh County.
+Fingerprinting services for Zionsville, Pennsylvania residents are available through local police (where present) and authorized providers in Lehigh County.
 Services cover background checks, professional licensing, and employment screening.
+Contact the Zionsville Police Department or Lehigh County Sheriff's Office for scheduling and fees.

 To register to vote in Zionsville, Pennsylvania, residents can register online through the Pennsylvania Department of State's website, by mail, or in person at the Lehigh County elections office.
 Pennsylvania requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Pennsylvania Department of State's voter lookup tool.
 For local municipal elections in Zionsville, contact the Lehigh County Clerk's office for schedules and ballot information.

 Property records for Zionsville, Pennsylvania are maintained by the Lehigh Board of Assessment Appeals's Office and the Lehigh Recorder of Deeds.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Lehigh County, including parcels in Zionsville.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Lehigh Recorder of Deeds maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Pennsylvania counties provide online property record searches through their county websites.
-For in-person requests, visit the Lehigh County offices at the county courthouse.
 The Lehigh County Treasurer handles property tax payments and tax sale information.